 I hope that is enough to get you started.
 If you need further guidance to pursue this via the ACL please let us know.

-The link is for the UK warranty page…they must have thought you were in the UK…The Australian one is in @TheBBG pos above.
+The link is for the UK warranty page…they must have thought you were in the UK…The Australian one is in @PhilT pos above.

 Usually this falls outside the Australian Consumer Law, unless the product gives an indication that it won’t break if dropped…which doesn’t appear the case from looking at some of their products.
 Some of the screen protector type products are also what is called sacrificial, where they absorb the energy and can break to protect the underlying screen.
 If it broke and the underlying screen was okay, then it did its job.